 CAUTION: Do not use peppermint for children under 5 years

 Insect repellent mints

 All mints are helpful insect repellents in the garden and the home

-Pennyroyal’s powerful aromatic herb is native to Europe and Western Asia.
-Has been traditionally used as flea repellant.
+Pennyroyal is a powerful aromatic herb is native to Europe and Western Asia.
+It has been traditionally used as flea repellent.
 I have found it extremely helpful for ants.

-CAUTION: The essential oil of pennyroyal should not be used on the skin it is highly
+CAUTION: The essential oil of pennyroyal should not be used on the skin.

 So important was mint in biblical times, tithes were paid in mint.